unytics/bigfunctions/README.md

 - create native SQL and javascript routines,
 - deploy any remote function as a *cloud function* / *cloud run* in your favorite language and with your favorite dependencies/executables.

-Yet, building solutions above these powerful features necessitates time and experience and we believe data-teams should NOT waste effort in reimplementing solutions for challenges already solved by other data-teams.
+Yet, to build solutions with these features necessitates time and experience and we believe data-teams should NOT waste effort by reimplementing solutions for challenges already solved by other data-teams.

 👉 We believe open-source is the way to go for data-people to share their work, help each other, inspire from each other and avoid reinventing the wheel.
 That's why we created BigFunctions.

 <br>

-## 👀 Explore and call Public BigFunctions from you own BigQuery Project
+## 👀 Explore and call open BigFunctions from you own BigQuery Project

 Public and shared BigFunctions give you **SQL-superpowers** such as: